MillenniumDB/wukong-engine/docs/development.md

 Please create your feature branches **from `dev`**, and open pull requests **targeting `dev`**.

-> 🔗 For branch naming conventions and contribution workflow, see our [Contributions Guide](../.github/CONTRIBUTING.md).
+> 🔗 For branch naming conventions and contribution workflow, see our [Contribution Guide](../.github/CONTRIBUTING.md).

 [📚 Back to Table of Contents](#-table-of-contents)